FusRoDah09/my-website/src/writings/2025-10-09-elite-capture.md

 <br><br>

 <div class="thanks">
-Thank you to Muskan, <a href="https://x.com/coldbrewdad">@coldbrewdad</a> and ChatGPT for taking the time to read and provide feedback on early drafts of this essay.
+Thank you to Muskan and ChatGPT for taking the time to read and provide feedback on early drafts of this essay.
 </div>